Nastel/tnt4j-stream-jmx/README.md

 * `-cp:javax.net.ssl.trustStore=/your/path/to/truststore.jks -cp:javax.net.ssl.trustStorePassword=truststore_pwd` - is JMX connector
 parameters definitions in properties format `key=value`.
 JMX connector parameters are optional and can be defined multiple times - as many as there are required JMX connector parameters.
+* `-cri:30` - is connection retry interval in seconds.
+In this case it is `30sec` between connect retry attempts.
+Connection retry interval is optional - default value is `10sec`.
+Special values are:
+    * `0` indicates no delay between repeating connect attempts.
+    * `-1` indicates no repeating connect attempts shall be made at all and application has to stop on first failed attempt to connect.

 **NOTE**:
 * URI of remote RMI service (e.g., to connect remote Kafka service) may require additional `/` chars:
 ```cmd
 -vm:service:jmx:rmi:///jndi/rmi:///172.16.6.35:2181/jmxrmi
 ```
-* Remote end may require to enable JMX listening port in service configuration (e.g., to connect remote Kafka service):
+* Remote end may require to enable JMX listening port in service configuration to accept connections (e.g., to connect remote Kafka service):
 ```bash
 export JMX_PORT=${JMX_PORT:-9999}
 ```